Stéphane Henchoz: Celtic

 When Rafael Benítez replaced Gérard Houllier as manager, his decision to try versatile English defender Jamie Carragher in partnership with Hyypiä spelled an end to Henchoz's Anfield career.
 Carragher, previously employed as a full-back, was a revelation at centre back and Henchoz consequently joined Celtic on a six-month contract in January 2005.

 Wigan Athletic

 Upon the expiration of his Celtic contract, Henchoz opted to move back to the Premier League, signing a one-year contract with newly promoted Wigan Athletic.
 He made 26 league appearances during the 2005–06 season as the club exceeded expectations with a top half finish.
 Henchoz also started for Wigan in the 2006 Football League Cup Final.

 Return to Blackburn Rovers

-Henchoz left Wigan after only a year, signing a contract until the end of the 2006–07 season back with Blackburn Rovers.
+Henchoz left Wigan after only a year, signing a contract until the end of the 2006–07 season with Blackburn Rovers.
 He was used sparingly during the season to fill in for injuries, but performed suitably.
-His second spell at Blackburn Rovers came to an end on 19 May, when he was released by Mark Hughes.
+His second spell at Blackburn came to an end on 19 May, when he was released by Mark Hughes.

 Henchoz ended his career on 13 October 2008.